 Sunday, as most of you know, is the Super Bowl or, as apparently we’re now supposed to say, “the big game.”
 For many of you, that means Super Bowl parties.
 For all the fun of a special celebration, though, it’s especially important to keep your dog safe at a Super Bowl Party.

-- Watch the trash.
 Super Bowl parties mean food and a lot of it…and that means trash.
-Be sure to keep your trash secured so your dog cannot eat the disposable plates.
+Be sure to keep your trash secured so your dog cannot eat the disposable plates or dangerous toothpicks.

 A few minutes of preparation before your Super Bowl party and during the party itself can score a touchdown in terms of canine safety!